Incremental Transformer Neural Processes: Introduction

 In this work, we address this computational bottleneck by leveraging advancements from causally masked Large Language Models (LLMs) to introduce an incrementally-updateable TNP, the \texttt{incTNP}.
 By incorporating causal masking into the self-attention mechanism and utilising Key-Value (KV) caching, \texttt{incTNP} enables efficient incremental context updates with linear time complexity.
 We also introduce a dense autoregressive training strategy (referred to as \texttt{incTNP-Seq}) that amortises learning across all context sizes in a single forward pass.
 Our experiments show that when trained with this data-efficient scheme, \texttt{incTNP} often outperforms standard TNP models trained on a compute-matched budget, while unlocking the ability to perform high-frequency updates in real-time streaming scenarios.
 This finding is interesting, indicating that causal masking has surprisingly little effect on the quality of the predictions compared to the full bi-directional attention used in standard TNPs.

 We further investigate the extent to which causal masking compromises permutation invariance with respect to the context set, a key property of NPs.
 We adapt the metric of \textit{implicit Bayesianness} proposed in \citet{mlodozeniec2024implicitly}, applying it for the first time to NPs in order to quantify this effect.
-Comparing the prediction rules of \texttt{incTNP} against the standard TNP (\texttt{TNP-D};~\citealt{nguyen2022transformer}) in streaming settings, our analysis reveals that, despite its causal structure, \texttt{incTNP} exhibits a degree of implicit Bayesianness comparable to the permutation-invariant baseline, confirming that \texttt{incTNP} secures the computational benefits of causal masking without compromising probabilistic consistency.
+Comparing the prediction rules of \texttt{incTNP} against the standard TNP (\texttt{TNP-D};~\citealt{nguyen2022transformer}) under a one-at-a-time streaming protocol, our analysis reveals that, despite its causal structure, \texttt{incTNP} exhibits a degree of implicit Bayesianness comparable to the permutation-invariant baseline, confirming that \texttt{incTNP} secures the computational benefits of causal masking without compromising probabilistic consistency.